A review of mechanistic and data-driven models of terrorism and radicalization: Lattice and network models

 Some scale-free network models have studied radicalization as extreme forms of protest in the environmental and animal rights movements, which at times may also lead to violent action \cite{PEN13}.
 The two movements were analyzed together since they share many similarities in their origin and ideals, yet display different characteristics in the way activists protest.
 Environmentalists gravitate towards demonstrative or confrontational actions, with radicals opting for minor attacks on property; animal rights extremists display a greater tendency to target people \cite{SEE00, CAR12}.
 In the network model introduced in \cite{PEN13} nodes are assumed to carry a level of criminal propensity and a susceptibility for changing their morality and self-control; these levels evolve depending on social contacts with other nodes.
-Empirical data collected by the authors suggests that pre-radicalized animal right extremists tend to create sub-groups who attract more of the same; peaceful protesters instead remain such even after joining an animal rights movement.
+Empirical data collected by the authors suggests that pre-radicalized animal rights extremists tend to create sub-groups who attract more of the same; peaceful protesters instead remain such even after joining an animal rights movement.
 There is no equivalent correlation for environmental protesters.
-Activist nodes in animal right networks were thus assumed to preferentially link to nodes with the same criminality levels; while environmental activists forged connections with nodes of the same morality level, mimicking homophily \cite{GAR10}.
+Activist nodes in animal rights networks were thus assumed to preferentially link to nodes with the same criminality levels; while environmental activists forged connections with nodes of the same morality level, mimicking homophily \cite{GAR10}.
 Among the results is that initial conditions greatly affect the outcomes of activist campaigns, and that given the same initial conditions and network configuration, the final number of criminally-minded agents in animal rights movements is much higher than in the environmental case.
+The social endorsement of opinions is also studied in hierarchical Ising models, where opinions of individuals can evolve continuously or via discrete jumps \cite{MAA20}.
+The combination of opinion endorsement and discrete switching allows for the coexistence of multiple stable states and the occasional emergence of polarizing opinions.